 - Providing technical assistance on monitoring and evaluation, indicator development, data collection and survey sampling

-FANTA is currently active in Bangladesh, Botswana, Côte d'Ivoire, Ethiopia, Lesotho, Malawi, Mozambique, Swaziland, Uganda and Zambia.
-The project was previously active in the Democratic Republic of the Congo, Ghana, Guatemala, Haiti, Madagascar, Namibia, Nigeria, Tanzania and Vietnam.
+FANTA is currently active in Botswana, Côte d'Ivoire, Ethiopia, Lesotho, Mozambique and Uganda.
+The project was previously active in Bangladesh, Democratic Republic of the Congo, Ghana, Guatemala, Haiti, Madagascar, Malawi, Namibia, Nigeria, Swaziland, Tanzania, Vietnam and Zambia.
 Managed by FHI 360, FANTA is a cooperative agreement funded by USAID.